Last Updated on

 It’s very hacky, and it was written a year ago (I’ve gotten a lot better at programming since then), but it does work!
 It only supports .ogg files because I never bothered to add support for anything else because I only use .ogg and I’m lazy, but it shouldn’t be too hard to add support for other filetypes.
 Maybe I will eventually.
-It’s also hardcoded to use /home/lynne/Music/Music, which is where I put all my music (it’s in a subdirectory because I also have ~/Game Soundtracks and ~/SFX).
+It’s also hardcoded to use /home/lynne/Music/Music, which is where I put all my music (it’s in a subdirectory because I also have ~/Music/Game Soundtracks and ~/Music/SFX).

 If you’d like to have a look at it, I’ve uploaded it here.
 Happy hacking!